AlexiaChen/awesome-stars/README.md

 - [chineseocr/chineseocr](https://github.com/chineseocr/chineseocr) – yolo3+ocr
 - [3b1b/videos](https://github.com/3b1b/videos) – Code for the manim-generated scenes used in 3blue1brown videos
 - [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) – Awesome list of open-source startup alternatives to well-known SaaS products 🚀
-- [mljar/mercury](https://github.com/mljar/mercury) – Convert Python notebook to web app and share with others
+- [mljar/mercury](https://github.com/mljar/mercury) – Convert Python notebook to web app and share with non-technical users
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) – A Python framework for creating reproducible, maintainable and modular data science code.
 - [mpcabete/bombcrypto-bot](https://github.com/mpcabete/bombcrypto-bot) – This is a python bot that automatically logs in, clicks the new button, and sends heroes to work in the bombcrypto game.
 It is fully open source and free.
 - [KurtBestor/Hitomi-Downloader](https://github.com/KurtBestor/Hitomi-Downloader) – :cake: Desktop utility to download images/videos/music/text from various websites, and more.